MihaiTheCoder/BehavioralPatterns/README.md

 * Visitor is similar to Iterator, the difference is that visitor pattern allows to process more complex structure with different types

 ### b.
 When to use Visitor pattern
-* When you have a complex structure that doesn't change that much, but you need to add more types of processing
+* Dynamic flavor: When you have a complex structure that doesn't change that much, but you need to add more types of processing

 ### c.
 Actors
 * Visitor - The interface that defines methods to visit each of the visitable types
 * Concrete Visitor - Implemementation of the Visitor pattern
 * Visitable - interface that accepts the visitor, usually one method->Accept(Visitor v)
 * Concrete Visitable - Objects that are part of the complex structure that needs to be visited
 * Object Structure - Object that contains all the visitable objects, and defines a way to visit them

 ### d.
 Pitfalls
 * Every time you add a new visitable object, you need to modify all the visitors.

 ### e.
 Flavors
+* In languages like C#, instead of having all the Concrete Visitable implemement the Visitable, we could use

 ### f.
 Examples
+* Calculate money of corruption subject: Starting class: CalculateMoney.WithVisitor.CalaculateMoneyWithVisitorExample
+	* For a corruption suspect calculate Monthly income, and the net worth using 2 different varations
+	* Motivational example: Starting class: CalculateMoney.WithoutVisitor.CalculateMoneyMotivationalExample
+	* Same functionality, but using dynamic flavor: The Visitable interface is used only for marker.
+And the Object Structure uses dynamic to invoke the visitors.